Sunday, August 9, 2020

 The more challenging the achievement, the more XP.

 A different ad-hoc system that works pretty well is to advance the PCs based on how long you have played, typically at milestones between adventures.
-For example in a typical 3-day playing retreat, we would advance a level in the middle of the retreat, so players go to have the feeling of achievement right there and use their newfound powers right away, and once at the end, as we closed out the adventures, to capstone it.
+For example in a typical 3-day playing retreat, we would advance a level in the middle of the retreat, so players go to have the feeling of achievement right there and use their newfound powers, and once at the end, as we closed out the adventures, to capstone it.
 In spirit this is pretty close to milestone advancement.

 Is milestone based experience better?